OfficeDev/office-js-docs-pr/docs/excel/custom-functions-requirements.md

 Custom functions are currently available in developer preview on the following platforms:

-- Excel Online
+- Excel
 - Excel for Windows (64-bit version 1810 or later).
 At present, Excel for Windows 32-bit may not work for all scenarios.
 - Excel for Mac (version 13.329 or later)

 Note that the custom functions feature is currently in preview and subject to change.
 It is not currently supported for use in production environments.

-## Excel Online
+## Excel web versions
-To use custom functions within Excel Online, login by using either your Office 365 subscription or a [Microsoft account](https://account.microsoft.com/account).
+To use custom functions within Excel, login by using either your Office 365 subscription or a [Microsoft account](https://account.microsoft.com/account).

 ## Excel for Windows and Excel for Mac
 To use custom functions within Excel for Windows or Excel for Mac, you must have an Office 365 subscription, join the [Office Insider](https://products.office.com/office-insider) program (**Insider** level -- formerly called "Insider Fast"), and use a sufficiently recent build of Excel (as specified previously).